List of Coronation Street characters introduced in 2019: Aggie Bailey

 Aggie Bailey, played by Lorna Laidlaw, first appears in episode 9793, first broadcast on 12 June 2019.
 The character and Laidlaw's casting details were announced on 6 April 2019.
 Aggie is introduced as a member of the Bailey family, consisting of brothers Michael (Ryan Russell) and James Bailey (Nathan Graham), and their parents, Aggie and Ed Bailey (Trevor Michael Georges).
 The family are introduced when they move into No. 3 Coronation Street and purchase the local construction yard.
 The family are the first black family to appear on the soap since 2013.
 Producer Iain MacLeod called the family "funny, warm and will pull together through thick and thin" and expressed his joy at their castings, adding that the actors work well together.
 Laidlaw expressed her excitement at joining the soap, which she called "a staple" of British television.
 Laidlaw was highly publicised for playing Mrs Tembe in the BBC soap opera Doctors, a role she played until leaving in February 2019.
 The actress was concerned about transferring from one soap to another, but thought the characters varied enough.
 She also revealed that she was surprised to be offered the role of Aggie.
+On 27 June 2024, after a year off screen, it was reported that Laidlaw would not be returning to Coronation Street after her last appearance on 12 June 2023.

 Aggie is in her 50s and is a pharmacy assistant.
 The character is billed as "friendly, fun and outrageous in equal measures".
 Laidlaw contrasted Aggie's characteristics with that of Mrs Tembe, opining that they are very different and "on the other end of the scale" to Mrs Tembe.
 Aggie favours Michael and considers him to be "the apple of [her] eye".
 Writers created an evident love and chemistry between Aggie and Edison and it is clear how in love they are with each other.
 MacLeod called Aggie and Edison "soulmates" who are loyal to their family and very friendly with each other.
 Aggie also establishes friendships with Liz McDonald (Beverley Callard) and Eileen Grimshaw (Sue Cleaver).